 7. Invest in a New Fridge

-If your fridge is older, you can quickly earn back the cost of a new refrigerator with the energy savings.
+If your fridge is older, you can quickly recoup the cost of a new one with the energy savings.
 In fact, an old refrigerator uses about 30% more energy than a model that has earned the Energy Star.
-Pro tip: fuller fridges are more efficient, so if you’ve got extra space in yours, fill it up with gallon bottles of water.

 8. Avoid Shipping Fees

 Most online retailers, including Amazon, offer free shipping for a minimum purchase price.
-If you can add something to your cart, that’s less than the difference between your purchase price and that minimum, do it.
+If you can add something to your cart that’s less than the difference between your purchase price and that minimum, do it.
 Also, Target, Home Depot, and similar retailers often offer free shipping if you have it delivered to a local store.

 9. Pay More Than the Minimum